Code Name: Geronimo

 Stunner, played by high school jock Cam Gigandet (Never Back Down, Easy A, Priest) is team leader in a group of five that includes Cherry (Anson Mount), Trench (Freddy Rodriguez), Mule (Xzibit) and Sauce (Kenneth Miller).
 Cherry has slept with his wife, which is causing friction in the squad.
 It is an unnecessary plot thread and at one point escalates into some ridiculous scuffle during target practice in the gun range that is eventually broken up by their Lieutenant, played by Robert Knepper (Prison Break).
 The action is so mind-numbingly droll that by the time the SEALs have stormed the house, you’re still frustrated over the idiotic character names.

 Code Name: Geronimo boils down to a CSI episode, excruciatingly stretched to a feature-length running time with all the cheesy one-liners, sultry family nonsense and wooden acting you would expect from the Sky Living channel on a quiet Wednesday night.
 It’s so awful that we began wondering if there were any documentaries out there that tell this story better.
 The last quarter is the only mildly entertaining bit as the shaky hand-cam style gives the scene some tension but that is the only good part.

 Straight-to-DVD?
 Straight to bin.

-Code Name: Geronimo will be released on DVD and Blu-Ray on 24th December.
+Code Name: Geronimo is released on DVD and Blu-Ray on 24th December 2012.